riccardomiotto/db-backup/README.md

 # DB-Backup

-Pair of shell scripts to dump and restore MySQL databases.
+Shell scripts to dump and restore MySQL databases.

 The database is dumped as a set of table gzipped files; see the comments in the code for more details.